 And, if you need a break from all of that shopping, the Chattel House Village is also home to a café with a leafy and quiet courtyard where you can relax and sample some of their delicious sandwiches and cakes.

-Whether it’s gourmet food, precious hand crafted jewellery, a new dress or simply some window shopping that you are after, a couple of hours at Barbados’ Chattel Village renews the spirits and lifts the soul – leaving one buoyed up for the next round in the daily battle.
+Whether it’s gourmet food, precious handcrafted jewelry, a new dress, or merely some window shopping that you are after, a couple of hours at Barbados’ Chattel Village renews the spirits and lifts the soul – leaving one buoyed up for the next round in the daily battle.

 Sunset Mall (Sunset Crest Shopping Mall)

-Another Holetown shopping destination, this mall houses Colombian Emeralds International and Cave Shepherd‘s main west coast store, stocking an impressive range of duty free items including designer clothing and swimwear, perfume, bags, cosmetics and souvenirs.
+Another Holetown shopping destination, this mall houses Colombian Emeralds International and Cave Shepherd‘s central west coast store, stocking an impressive range of duty-free items, including designer clothing and swimwear, perfume, bags, cosmetics, and souvenirs.

 There’s also banking facilities, a travel agent, clothing and gift shops, and even a Coffee Bean outlet where you can rest and rejuvenate after a hard day’s shopping.

-Also, right in the heart of Holetown, this quaint courtyard offers a great array of designer clothing and footwear, as well as unique jewellery and watches.
+Also, right in the heart of Holetown, this quaint courtyard offers a vast array of designer clothing and footwear, as well as unique jewelry and watches.

-It also houses Café Indigo, serving good value dishes from pizzas, paninis, garden fresh salads and homemade pies.
+It also houses Café Indigo, serving tasty value dishes from pizzas, paninis, fresh garden salads, and homemade pies.

 Holder’s Farmers’ Market

-Held in the grounds of the historic Holder’s House, Holder’s Farmers’ Market is a treat for those shoppers seeking 100% Bajan produce.
+Held on the grounds of the historic Holder’s House, Holder’s Farmers’ Market is a treat for those shoppers seeking 100% Bajan produce.

 Every Sunday from 9 am, you can pick up a variety of fresh local produce like fruit, vegetables, and herbs.
 There’s also takeaway food, coffee, juices and smoothies, plants, cheeses, honey, arts and crafts, even live music!
 The market also plays host to various events throughout the year, so be sure to check their website for more information.

 This particular market also offers an ‘on request’ shuttle service from the Paynes Bay, Esso gas station.

 Janice Sylvia Brock Art Gallery